ize-app/ize/README.md

 Users can have multiple identities.

 Individual identities or "groups" can have roles (e.g. request/respond) on a process.
-When a group has a role on aprocess, Cults checks whether one of a given user's identities is part of that group.
+When a group has a role on aprocess, Ize checks whether one of a given user's identities is part of that group.
 The current group types we support are:

 - Discord roles
 - NFT collections (721/1155 - including ENS/Hats, etc)

-## Running Cults for the first time
+## Running Ize for the first time

 Install Homebrew